 Depo Provera - What Are The Chances of Getting Pregnant?

 What Does Depo Provera Do To My Body?The Depo Provera injection keeps your ovaries in a dormant state.
-You will get the shot once every three months which results in no ovulation.
+You will get the shot once every three months, which results in no ovulation.
 Since your ovaries are not releasing any eggs, this means that you will not be able to pregnant.
 Depo Provera also decreases your menstrual bleeding and can even stop it too.
-Normally, your uterine lining gets thicker in anticipation of a fertilized egg.
+Usually, your uterine lining gets thicker in anticipation of a fertilized egg.
 If there is no fertilized egg, then the lining sheds which results in your period.
 Depo Provera helps stop the growth of the lining.
 Without a thick uterine lining, pregnancy cannot take hold, and the shot acts as a contraceptive

 What Are the Chances Of Getting Pregnant While On Depo ProveraDepo is one of the most reliable forms of birth control available and has a failure rate of less than 1%.
 Unfortunately, nothing is foolproof.
 Three women out of every 1000 will still end up pregnant while using Depo as their birth control of choice.